 You now know how to create rules in the Security Rules Manager and apply them to the Security Application Manager applications.
 We encourage you to explore the many options and features available to secure your applications with SAM.

-For even more detail about our security solutions, including our WAF, let’s connect today.
+Let's connect today for even more detail about our security solutions, including our WAF.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.